Loading...

 So let's get started.

-So the group 0 elements are found on the right hand side of the periodic table.
+So the Group 0 elements are found on the right hand side of the periodic table.

-So we can see here highlighted on the periodic table on the screen, this far right hand column are known as the noble gases.
+So we can see here highlighted on the periodic table on the screen.

-The elements that are included in group 0 include helium, neon, argon, krypton, xenon or xenon, radon and, more recently, oganesson.
+The elements that are included in Group 0 include: helium, neon, argon, krypton, xenon or xenon, radon, and more recently, oganesson.

-So using your periodic table if necessary, which symbols represent elements from group 0?
 I'll give you a bit of time to have a think and read through.

-And so pause as you do that, and press play when you are ready to continue.
+And so pause as you do that and press play when you are ready to continue.

-Well, the answer is A and C.
+Well the answer is A and C.

-B is a metal, it's not found in group 0.
+It's not found in Group 0.

-True or false?
-Well, the answer is false and the reason why it is false, well, there are two options here.
+Well the answer is false and the reason why it is false.

-Why don't you have a read through them, pause as you do so, and press play when you're ready to move on.
+Why don't you have a read through them, pause as you do so and press play when you're ready to move on.

-Group 0 elements do not include nitrogen and radium.
+Well the answer is B Group 0 elements do not include nitrogen and radium.

-So helium, argon, krypton, xenon and oganesson, they are group 0 elements.
+So helium, argon, krypton, xenon, and oganesson, they are Group 0 elements.

 We're not really gonna talk about oganesson too much to be honest.